Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Theoretical background

-\subsection{Quantile regression forest}
+\subsection{Quantile Regression Forest}

-The conditional mean only reveals one aspect of the conditional distribution of a response variable $Y$ and gives very little information about the uncertainty associated with the predicted conditional mean.
-In our cases, though, we are interested to find the range of predicted battery cycle life in which the battery will reach its end of life with high probability.
-This can be achieved with quantile regression, as it gives complete information about the spread of the response variable.

-It is shown above that the random forest regression model approximates the conditional mean by a weighted sum over all observations $y_i$, $i = 1, ..., N$.
-Instead of averaging over observations in every leaf of every tree, one wants to keep all observations in every leaf of every tree in the random forest, which could contribute to the full conditional distribution of the response variable.
+The random forest regression models approximate the conditional mean by a weighted sum over all the observations.
+Instead of averaging over all observations in every leaf of every tree, one could use all observations from each tree to construct an empirical cumulative distribution function of the response variable.
+Therefore, QRFs use full information of all the obsevartions via combining quantile methods and random forest.
+For simplicity, firstly, we denote the $\tau$-th quantile of $Y$ given $\bm{X}=\bm{x}$ by $q_{\tau}(Y | \bm{X}=\bm{x})$, where $\bm{X}$ is the input random variable, possibly high-dimensional, and $Y$ is the real-valued output random variable.
+The conditional cumulative distribution function $F(y|\bm{X}=\bm{x})$ is defined as the probability of $Y$ smaller than $y$ given $\bm{X}=\bm{x}$, i.e.,